jouros/Hashivault/README.md

 }
 ```

-For being able to list all secrets in a path, we have make metadata addition to policy:
+For being able to list all secrets in a path, I'll have make metadata addition to policy:
 ```text
 path "devops/metadata/project1/*" {
   capabilities = ["list", "delete"]